talrav/sudo-cat/README.md

     1. Download the whole repository to a folder.
     1. Unzip "sudoku_trained-100000.part1.rar" and "sudoku_trained-100000.part2.rar" to the main folder.
     1. Run "main_cnn.py"
+  1.  **Player game mode** - Enable playing a random Sudoku game from a database of 10,000 different puzzles.
+  1.  **Recursive solver** - show an example of how to solve the current puzzle using a recursive method.
   If you want to train the model all you need to do is:
     1. Download the whole repository to a folder.
     1. Change the num_train_data and num_test_data as you wish.